christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * Initally finished the references section/analysis
 * Finished annotating all 2012 articles
-* Did other analysis for 2012
+* Did some qualitative analysis for 2012
-* Annotated a bunch of 2021 as well
+* Annotated all of part 5 from 2021

 #### What did you struggle with?